Applicants for international protection

 - Freedom of religion

-- Work, if the decision has not been taken after nine months from the date of their application without any fault of the applicant
+- Work, if the decision has not been taken after three months from the date of their application without any fault of the applicant

 - Be appointed a guardian if they are a minor or a person without legal capacity.